JuanPabloDiaz/freeForGeeks/README.md

 8. [Mamba-UI](https://mambaui.com/) is a free, open-source collection of UI components and templates based on Tailwind CSS. ⭐ [827 stars](https://github.com/Microwawe/mamba-ui)
 9. [Tailwind Components](https://tailwindcomponents.com/) is an Open source Tailwind UI components and templates to bootstrap your new apps, projects or landing sites! ⭐ [GitHub](https://github.com/tailwindcomponents)
 10. [Tailwind Toolbox](https://www.tailwindtoolbox.com/) is a free Tailwind CSS Templates, Components and Resources. ⭐ [GitHub](https://github.com/tailwindtoolbox)
+11. [Shoelace](https://shoelace.style) is a forward-thinking library of web components. ⭐ [11.6k stars](https://github.com/shoelace-style/shoelace)

+- [Float UI](https://floatui.com/) offers all the vital building blocks you need to transform your idea into a great-looking startup. ⭐ [3k stars](https://github.com/MarsX-dev/floatui)
 - [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed, pre-built, fully responsive HTML snippets you can drop into your Tailwind projects.
-- [Shoelace](https://shoelace.style) is a forward-thinking library of web components. ⭐ [11.6k stars](https://github.com/shoelace-style/shoelace)
-- [Float UI](https://floatui.com/) offers all the vital building blocks you need to transform your idea into a great-looking startup. ⭐ [3k stars](https://github.com/MarsX-dev/floatui)
 - [Tuk](https://tuk.dev/) is a UI component library to build captivating experiences with accessible, fully responsive, drop-in-ready Tailwind CSS components and fast track your workflow.
 Get started FREE with 250 COMPONENTS.

 #### Data Visualization Components